-In this Rome travel guide we will cover everything you need to know before you head to Rome.
+In this Rome travel guide we will cover everything you need to know for your trip to Rome.
 We’ll also include some insider tips 😉 So let’s move on and start your next trip to Rome.

 No blog posts would probably give enough justice to 3000 years of history fulfilled with art, architecture, and culture.
 Once the capital of the ancient republic and empire, Rome ‘the Eternal City’ conquered the Western World leaving its imprints on it and it is still today home to the Catholic Church.
 Rome, as it is presented now, is like an open-sky museum that represents the power of the Roman Empire, preserved in many parts at its best.

 Rome is perfect for a city break, or simply explore some of Italy’s top attractions.
-If you like food art and history, this is the right place for you, whilst isn’t quite exactly the best place in the world for nightlife.
-The city is also perfect for couples of all ages.
-Many come to get married here from all over the world.
+If you like food art and history, this is the right place for you!
 We have been to Rome several times, and it was our home for a few years too.

 How to get to Rome: From Rome Airports to the City Centre

 Rome can be reached by car from any road.
-Have you ever heard of ‘all roads bring to Rome’?
-The port of Civitavecchia is also a busy point of entry to Rome.
-If you need to fly into Rome, it will be either Ciampino or Fiumicino airports.
+Have you ever heard of ‘all roads lead to Rome’?
+If you fly into Rome, it will be either at Ciampino or Fiumicino airports.
 Despite Fiumicino being the international airport, Ciampino is the closest to the city center.

 Find Flights to Rome